SinaLewis/Excited-State-Transport-Across-Multiscale-Hybrid-Interfaces/README.md

-# Code and Data for PhD Thesis:
+# Code and Data for PhD Thesis

 **Excited State Transport Across Multiscale Hybrid Interfaces**
 *Author:* Sina Genevieve Lewis
 *Institution:* University of Colorado Boulder, Department of Physics
 *Year:* 2025
 *Thesis directed by Prof. Joel D. Eaves*

 This repository contains code, input files, and selected processed data corresponding to the results presented in my PhD thesis.
 The work spans several projects separated into their own folders.